 Beach Wedding Decor

 If you need a permit, make sure any decor is in regulation.
-It's extremely important to book a reputable setup company.
-Anchoring an arch safely in the sand is different than in a garden.
-There are tons of beautiful setup options, and a quick online search will give you a ton of inspiration.
+It's extremely important to book a reputable setup company as you don't want to be in any violation of the local laws.

 Weather Considerations for Beach Weddings